 Alternative 1 would achieve most of the Project objectives which include, promoting orderly development of wineries within the County, providing efficiency and clarity in the winery permit process, preserving the primary agricultural use of winery premises, and ensuring compatibility with surrounding land uses.
 Alternative 1 further supports the objective to preserve the primary agricultural use of winery premises by including additional development criteria that encourages local wine grape cultivation.
 Like the Project, Alternative 1 would also ensure land use compatibility through the inclusion of development standards and mitigation such as the requirement of a Special Event Management Plan, limitations on the number of winery visitors on a premises, and visitor hours.
 Alternative 1 requirement for larger winery premises would encourage the development of industrial-scale winery operations and would inhibit smaller sized boutique wineries.
-This could result in socioeconomic impacts that would favor agriculturalist with greater economic means and land ownership, and would place disproportionally greater constraints on those with smaller sized agricultural land holdings.
-Therefore, the Planning Commission finds that the Project is preferable to Alternative 1.
+This could result in socioeconomic impacts that would favor agriculturalist with greater economic means and land ownership, and would place disproportionally greater constraints on those with smaller sized agricultural land holdings and has been deemed infeasible for social, economic, and other reasons.
+Therefore, the Board of Supervisors finds that Therefore, the Board of Supervisors finds that the project (as modified by incorporation of EIR mitigation measures and several components of Alternatives 1 and 2) is preferable to Alternative 1.